fscorrupt/awesome-stars/README.md

 ## Python

+- [tasmota/tasmotizer](https://github.com/tasmota/tasmotizer) - ESP...
+The time has come to...
+Tasmotize!
+- [sirk123au/ArrTools](https://github.com/sirk123au/ArrTools) - A collection of tools for Radarr, Sonarr & Lidarr
+- [giuseppe99barchetta/SuggestArr](https://github.com/giuseppe99barchetta/SuggestArr) - Effortlessly request recommended movies, TV shows and anime to Jellyseer/Overseer based on your recently watched content on Jellyfin, Plex or Emby—let SuggestArr handle it all automatically, keeping y
+- [adelatour11/androidtvbackground](https://github.com/adelatour11/androidtvbackground) - This is a simple script to retrieve media background, i developed this to use it with alternative android tv launcher that support wallpapers
 - [sahara101/Movie-Roulette](https://github.com/sahara101/Movie-Roulette) - Python App which chooses a random movie from your movie library.
 - [riffsphereha/newznabarr](https://github.com/riffsphereha/newznabarr) - Newznab proxy for starr apps
 - [dockur/macos](https://github.com/dockur/macos) - OSX (macOS) inside a Docker container.